-- (5) Individuals can examine a thesis of a research candidate only if: - a. they have attained a PhD or, in exceptional circumstances, have published work that evidently fulfils this criterion; - b. they have completed significant research or scholarship in a field that overlaps with the thesis; - c. they have either supervised or examined HDR candidates at this level; - d. they are active in research or scholarship at the time of examination; and - e. they are not biased by an actual, potential, or perceived conflict of interest. - (6) Principal supervisors should review the Conflicts of Interest Policy and Conflicts of Interest Procedure to assess whether examiners might be biased by a conflict of interest.
+- (5) Individuals can examine a thesis of a research candidate only if: - a. they have attained a PhD; - b. they have completed significant research or scholarship in a field that overlaps with the thesis; - c. they have either supervised or examined HDR candidates at this level; - d. they are active, or have been active in the last three years, in research or scholarship; and - e. they are not biased by an actual, potential, or perceived conflict of interest with the candidate or any member of the supervisory panel. - (6) Potential examiners should ideally be able to demonstrate current or recent (within the last three years) membership of an academic or eminent professional institution. - (7) Supervisors should review the Conflicts of Interest Policy and Conflicts of Interest Procedure to assess whether examiners might be biased by a conflict of interest.
+Further guidance is available in the Australian Council of Graduate Research Conflict of Interest in Examination Guidelines.